MrSud0/Morgans/README.md

-# ODT Document Generator
+# ODT Document Processing Tools

-This repository contains two Python scripts designed for working with ODT (OpenDocument Text) files.
+This repository contains three Python scripts designed for working with ODT (OpenDocument Text) files.
 These tools allow you to generate, encrypt, obfuscate, and serve ODT files, which can be particularly useful in scenarios requiring document manipulation or security-focused operations.

 ## Scripts Overview